Learning is core business at Dayboro State School

 Differentiated instruction, higher order thinking and a balanced approach to literacy and numeracy underpin curriculum at Dayboro State School.
 Teachers use strategies such as Blooms Revised Taxonomy, Gardiner’s Multiple Intelligences and De Bono’s Thinking Hats when designing and implementing units or work, share ideas within and across year levels, undertake professional development in alignment with school and systemic initiatives, promote inclusive practices in their planning, teaching and assessment and evaluate and revise their practice on a regular basis.
 Teachers aim to engage and motivate students in challenging, relevant and real world experiences.

 The integration of Information and Communication Technologies (ICTs) is a defining strength of the curriculum delivery at Dayboro State School.
 The use of digital technologies in all Key Learning Areas is integral to all curriculum offerings.
 Explicit teaching occurs across the school through guided, shared, modelled and independent learning activities.
 Teachers are supported in their endeavour to maintain contemporary teaching strategies through the use of ICTs.
-The use of Learning Place Virtual Classrooms, edstudios and other selected web based tools is widespread in classrooms across the school.
 Use of digital technologies engages students and digital tools enable students to actively participate in learning, communicate with others and transform their understanding in a variety of contexts.